 NCJW Back to School!
 Store - For more than 10 years, we have helped the National Council of Jewish Women (NCJW) with a book corner for their event.
 More than 1,000 children from low-income families enjoy an afternoon of “shopping” for school supplies and clothes and a few new books from us.

 Strong Women & Families Health & Resource Fair - Books for STL Kids provides books to this Junior League of St. Louis event.
 In its 10th year, this resource fair was held at Grace Hill and brought women and resources together in the St. Louis community.
 More than 500 underserved women received information and services.
 We have been pleased to provide the children of these families with new books to take home and keep.

 Gift Wrapping at Barnes & Noble - Volunteers wrap books and other items at various Barnes & Noble stores during November and December.
 Donations are made for the gift wrapping service and customers learn more about Books for STL Kids while they wait.

-Barnes & Noble Holiday Book Drive - In 2019, we were again named the recipient group for Barnes & Noble - Chesterfield as well as Barnes & Noble - Fenton.
+Barnes & Noble Holiday Book Drive - In 2020, we were again named the recipient group for Barnes & Noble - Chesterfield as well as Barnes & Noble - Fenton.
 During the two-month holiday season, customers were asked to donate a book.
-Customers donated 7,291 new books between the two stores.
+Customers donated more than 2,000 new books between the two stores.

 Holiday Breakfast - Books for STL Kids sponsors an annual Holiday Breakfast.
-This event honors grant recipients, local partners and friends of First Book.
+This event honors grant recipients, local partners and friends of Books for STL Kids.
 A video overview of the year’s activities is shared at the event.